tjmad43/MSc_Project/TechnicalBits.md

 however in Jupyter notebook: <br>
   `import ROOT`
   -> ModuleNotFoundError <br>
-because of conda environment? or installed in the wrong place?
+installed in the wrong place? or needs to be in conda environment?

 tried installing in a different way <br>
   `conda install conda-forge::root`